 Where CBM works, both with local partners and in an advocacy and fundraising role, to make the developing world more inclusive.

-- To provide Regional Offices with clear guidelines for the development, formulation and implementation of Regional Programme Plans
+- To provide Regional Offices with clear guidelines for the development, formulation and implementation of Regional and Country Programme Plans

 - To provide the CBM Family priorities and standards for coherent programme and fund-raising strategies

 - To enhance the profile of CBM by providing external stakeholders (major donors, Alliance Partners, etc.) with relevant programme information